 Create a Third-Party Connection

-- Although not required to complete this process, you should have a prior agreement with the third-party with whom you are connecting.
+- Although not required to complete this process, you should have a prior agreement with the third party.
 After you have completed the steps below, they can either approve or reject your request.

 - You must have an existing PacketFabric interface.
 You need this to provision your virtual circuit.
 For more information, see Create a Port.

 Log in to the PacketFabric portal.
-From the Home page, click Virtual Circuit:
+From the Home page under Create Services, click Virtual Circuit:

 Select Source Interface